aguerrerolopez/aguerrerolopez.github.io/_pages/about.md

 Last news
 ------
+- _November 2022_: *PAPER ACCEPTED* Our work [Automatic antibiotic resistance prediction in Klebsiella pneumoniae based on MALDI-TOF mass spectra](https://www.biorxiv.org/content/10.1101/2021.10.04.463058) has been accepted for publication at (Engineering Applications of Artificial Intelligence)[https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence]!!

 - _July 2022_: *NEW PREPRINT AVAILABLE* Our new preprint [Automatic discrimination of species within the Enterobacter cloacae complex using MALDI-TOF Mass Spectrometry and supervised algorithms](https://www.biorxiv.org/content/10.1101/2021.11.02.467040v2) is being peer-reviewed at a journal!
   * <img src="../images/biorxiv_enterobacters.png" width="1000" height="200" />